Accounting Errors Definition

 Impact of Accounting Errors on Trial Balance

 In book-keeping, if the total of debit and credit side of trial does not agree, there might be an occurrence of some accounting error which led to the disagreement.
-However, there are accounting errors which do not affect the agreement of trial balance yet may have incurred.
+However, there are some errors that do not affect the agreement of trial balance yet may have incurred.
 Thus it is important to understand the impact of accounting errors on Trial Balance.

 |Accounting Errors||Impact on Trial Balance (Total will Agree or not)|

 |Error of Principle||Agree, as both debit and credit side gets recorded in the books of accounts however the nature of transaction has altered|